ticketmaster/react-native-ticketmaster-ignite/README.md

 `IgniteProvider` always requires an API key so make sure you have set a default/fallback for app launch.
 This library does not persist API keys, so you will need to persist the users previous team selection to make sure the correct API key is used after app restarts.

 A user must login once the first time the app switches to a new API key so `login()` is called automatically by `refreshConfiguration()` after it configures the SDK's.
-To prevent this set `skipAutoLogin` to true, but `login()` will need to be called before the user can perform any authenticiated flows within the SDK's.
+To prevent this set `skipAutoLogin` to true, but `login()` will need to be called before the user can perform any authenticiated flows within the SDK's or receive auth data like access tokens.

 `isConfigured` being false during the initial user interactions with the UI is an indication that the initial `configureAccountsSDK()` done by `<IgniteProvider/>` has failed.
 You can either assess its value on initial user interaction or call `refreshConfiguration()` on mount manually, if you end up experiencing issues with the automatic Accounts SDK configuration this library does.
 Usually the initial call to the library works completely fine.